 - (a) Attempt to identify the type of hazardous substance.
-(Identification can be determined by placard, driver's manifest or statements from the person transporting). - (b) Notify the Fire Department. - (c) Provide first-aid for injured parties if it can be done safely and without contamination. - (d) Begin evacuation of the immediate area and surrounding areas, depending on the substance.
+(Identification can be determined by placard, driver's manifest, or statements from the person transporting). - (b) Notify the fire department. - (c) Provide first-aid for injured parties if it can be done safely and without contamination. - (d) Begin evacuation of the immediate area and surrounding areas, depending on the substance.
 Voluntary evacuation should be considered; however, depending on the substance, mandatory evacuation may be necessary. - (e) Notify the local health authority.
 Such notification is mandatory when a spilled or released item is a pesticide (Health and Safety Code § 105215). - (f) Notify the Department of Toxic Substances Control.
-This is mandatory when an investigator comes in contact with, or is aware of, the presence of a suspected hazardous substance at a site where an illegal controlled substance is or was manufactured (Health and Safety § 25354.5).
+This is mandatory when an investigator comes in contact with, or is aware of, the presence of a suspected hazardous substance at a site where an illegal controlled substance is or was manufactured (Health and Safety Code § 79355).

-410.3 REPORTING EXPOSURE(S)
+410.3 REPORTING EXPOSURE

-Department personnel who believe that they have been exposed to a hazardous material shall immediately report the exposure to a supervisor.
-Each exposure shall be documented by the employee in an employee memorandum that shall be forwarded via chain of command to the Chief of Investigations.
-Should the affected employee be unable to document the exposure for any reason, it shall be the responsibility of the notified supervisor to complete the memorandum.
+[Department/Office] members who believe that they have been exposed to a hazardous material shall immediately report the exposure to a supervisor.
+Each exposure shall be documented by the member in an employee memorandum that shall be forwarded via chain of command to the Chief of Investigations as soon as practicable.
+Should the affected member be unable to document the exposure for any reason, it shall be the responsibility of the notified supervisor to complete the report.